nextail/pulpocon23-dagster/doc/chapter_2/README.md

 - Materialize and refresh your assets responding to business needs
 - Attach visual meaning and context to the materialization of your assets
 - Configure orchestration and persistence details in a decoupled way from your business logic
-- Write automated tests for your business logic

 ## Context